Fibonacci turbulence: Cascade direction

 It is important that our system is a one-dimensional chain, as well as shell models, so that there is no space and consequently no distinction in the phase volume (number of modes) between infrared and ultraviolet parts of the spectrum.
 The directions along the chain are only distinguished temporally, i.e. in terms of growth/decay of the typical interaction time.
 The same combination $V_i^2/F_i\propto \phi^{2\alpha-1}$ determines the $i$-dependence of the inverse interaction time both for the equilibrium, $V_ib_i^{1/2}=V_i F_i ^{-1/2}T^{1/2}$, and for a cascade, $V_i(\Pi/V_iF_i)^{1/3}=(V_i^2/F_i)^{1/3}\Pi^{1/3}$.
-As the above stability consideration shows, the steepness and stability are connected for this class of models, so that the cascade can only proceed from slow modes to fast modes in Fibonacci turbulence.
+As the above consideration shows, the cascade proceeds from slow modes to fast modes in Fibonacci turbulence.
 Similarly in shell models \cite{Shell1,Shell2,Pro1} (albeit with parameters and conservation laws distinct from our model), a cascade proceeding from fast modes to slow modes was never observed.
 It was argued that this is because the fast modes act like thermal noise on the slow ones, which must lead to equilibrium \cite{Shell1}.
 That this cannot be generally true follows from the existence of the inverse energy cascade in 2D incompressible turbulence and from numerous examples in weak wave turbulence where non-linear interaction time either grows or decays along the cascade.
 Moreover, the formation of the cascade spectrum proceeds from fast to slow modes (and not necessarily from pumping to damping), according to the information-theory argument \cite{SF}.

 Why is the flux direction unambiguously related to the cascade acceleration in shell models in general and in our model in particular, in distinction from other cases?
 The argument can be made by considering capacity, a measure that tells at which end the conserved quantity is stored --- perturbations are known to run towards that end \cite{ZLF}.
 For example, the power-law energy density spectrum $\epsilon_k\propto k^{-s}$ in $d$ dimensions has the total energy $\int \epsilon_k\,d^dk$ --- at which end it diverges is determined by the sign of $d-s$.
 This is generally unrelated to the direction of the energy cascade, determined by the sign of $s$, which tells whether the spectrum is more or less steep than the equipartition.
 However, in shell models the exponential character of $i$-dependencies makes the total energy $\sum_iF_i|a_i|^2$ determined by either the last or the first term of the sum, which solely depends on whether $ F_i|a_i|^2$ is steeper than equipartition or not, that is by the sign of the flux.